 4. What is ID Tag?

 ID Tag is a tag printed by Sabah Park on your actual climbing date.
-It considers as your climbing permit and need to be wear it at all times.
-Check the spelling of your name as they will follow the name in your ID Tag for certificate printing.
+It consider as your climbing permit and need to wear it at all times.
+Check the spelling of your name as the Park officer will follow the name in your ID Tag for certificate printing.

-5. Do I have to sign a form prior to Mount Kinabalu Climb?
+5. Do I have to sign any form prior to Mount Kinabalu Climb?

 Yes.
-Climbing and mountaineering involve inherent risks – many that we can manage to a degree – some that are beyond our control.
-Every climber have to sign an Indemnity Form before they can proceed for the climb.
+Climbing and mountaineering involve inherent risks where some of them are beyond our control.
+So every climber has to sign an Indemnity Form before they can proceed for the climb.

-6. In case I forgot something, can I still able to purchase it on Mount Kinabalu?
+6. In case I forgot anything, can I still able to purchase it on Mount Kinabalu?